-There's not much to be said about the three summits of Vrsaki.
+There's not much to be said about the four summits of Vršaki.
 Almost nobody ascends them.
 The highest summit is sometimes ascended by mountaineers, who pass over Hribarice plateau.
-But as Kanjavec, 2568m, on the other side of the plateau offers far broader panorama, it is understandable that Vrsaki are neglected.
+But as Kanjavec, 2568 m, on the other side of the plateau, offers far broader panorama, it is understandable that Vršaki are neglected.
 From the highest summit it is also possible to ski down to Hribarice plateau.

 South of Hribarice plateau a labyrinth-like karst world stretches.
 In summer it is very hardly passable and even in winter you must carefully ski across it, knowing very well the direction.
-On the NW side, out of thist karst a mountain ridge rises, consisting of three summits.
-The highest summit of Vrsaki is just above Hribarice plateau, the other two stretch towards the SW.
+On the NW side, out of this karst a mountain ridge rises, consisting of four summits.
+The highest summit of Vršaki is just above Hribarice plateau, the other hree stretch towards the SW.
 Their NW walls are steep and rocky, they are falling down into the Valley of Triglav Lakes.
 But as they are not appropriate for solid climbing, nobody goes up over there.
 The approaches over the SE slopes are quite easy, you scramble up from the high karst plateau.
 But the approaches there are long and orientation sometimes difficult.
-On the South, the Vrsaki ridge finishes with Globoka konta (= Deep Basin).
+On the South, the Vršaki ridge finishes with Globoka konta (= Deep Basin).
 This is an important orientation point on winter ski tours, as there you need to find a passage down to Laz alpine meadow.
-On the other side of Globoka konta, there's already the ridge of Vogli, 2327m.
+On the other side of Globoka konta, there's already the ridge of Vogli, 2327 m.

 For the broader overview, see the Julian Alps page and the Bohinj Group page!

 In Bohinj valley we arrive by car, bus or train from Bled (by train also from Gorizia).